Pao-Li CHANG (張寶莉)

 Working Papers (contact me for the latest version)

-1. “Institutional Complementarity across Countries in Bilateral FDI Flows: Theory and Evidence,” Dec 2015.
-An old version is titled, “Complementarity in Institutional Quality in Bilateral FDI Flows,” and circulated in Oct 2014 under SMU Economics & Statistics Working Paper Series No. 20-2014.
+1. “Institutional Complementarity across Countries in Bilateral FDI Flows: Theory and Evidence,” July 2016.
+A previous version titled, “Complementarity in Institutional Quality in Bilateral FDI Flows,” was circulated in Oct 2014 under SMU Economics & Statistics Working Paper Series No. 20-2014.

-1. “Country Image and International Trade,” with Tomoki Fujii (SMU), Aug 2014.
-An old version is circulated in July 2012 under SMU Economics & Statistics Working Paper Series No. 29-2012.
+2. “Country Image and International Trade,” with Tomoki Fujii (SMU), Dec 2016.
+A previous version was circulated in July 2012 under SMU Economics & Statistics Working Paper Series No. 29-2012.

 Work in Progress

-2. “Entrepreneurship, Education System, and Trade Pattern,” with Fali Huang (SMU).
+1. “Entrepreneurship, Education System, and Trade Pattern,” with Alan Deardorff (University of Michigan).